lynarvi/AirData-8hr/README.md

       con2 = gzcon(con)
       AirData = read_csv(con2)

- *Ways 1 and 2 can be applicapble whin using laptop or desktop, while way 3 can be coded using smartphones and tablets*
+ **Ways 1 and 2 can be applicapble when using laptop/desktop, while way 3 can be coded using smartphones/tablets*